Olive Kitteridge: "A Little Burst"

 Olive's only child, Christopher, finally marries at the age of 38.
-Olive finds the wedding overwhelming since she is very close to Chris.
-She overhears his new bride, Sue, making fun of the dress Olive is wearing, and implying that Olive is difficult.
-Infuriated, Olive steals and damages some of Sue's clothes, giving her a little burst of happiness of the kind Olive depends on to make her life worth living.
+Olive finds the wedding overwhelming since, in her mind, she is very close to Chris.
+Olive Kitteridge spends the majority of the story in the newly married couple's bedroom where she contemplates her son's wedding.
+Through the opened window, she overhears her new daughter in law, Suzanne, making fun of the dress Olive is wearing, and implying that Olive is difficult.
+Infuriated, Olive steals and damages some of Suzanne's clothes, giving her a little burst of happiness of the kind Olive depends on to make her life worth living.
+The story explores Olive's feelings and in particular the love for her son.

 "Starving"

 Harmon, who runs the local hardware store, begins an affair with the widow Daisy Foster after his wife, Bonnie, informs him she is no longer interested in sex.
 Harmon observes Tim Burnham and his girlfriend Nina and is intrigued by their loose attitudes towards drugs and sex.
 When Tim leaves Nina, she goes to Daisy for help and reveals she suffers from anorexia.
-Olive Kitteridge, Harmon and Daisy all try to help Nina, but she eventually suffers a relapse and dies.
+Olive Kitteridge, Harmon and Daisy all try to help Nina; Daisy writes to her.
+Nina had returned to live with her parents and there was hope for her recovery, but she was admitted to hospital after becoming increasingly unwell, where she suffers a heart attack and dies.
 These events cause Harmon to realize he is in love with Daisy and he rents Tim and Nina's former home, in preparation for leaving Bonnie.

 "A Different Road"

 Olive reflects on an occasion when she stopped at a small hospital emergency room to use their bathroom.
-Despite not feeling ill, she was persuaded to have an examination.
+Despite not feeling ill, she was persuaded by a nurse to have an examination.
 The delay meant that Olive and Henry were there when two young men invaded the hospital looking for drugs.
 Held hostage alongside the nurse and the doctor, Henry and Olive began quarreling, with Olive disparaging Henry's mother and Henry taking the nurse's side when Olive rebuked her for praying.
 After their rescue, tensions remain between the couple and Olive reflects how their relationship has been affected by their experiences at the hospital.